Skip to main content

 </configuration>

-The schema of Object Storage is as follows.
+The schema for Object Storage is as follows:

 Hadoop

-You can check the data in Object Storage using fs commands such as ls, mkdir, put, get in Hadoop.
+You can check the Object Storage data using fs commands like ls, mkdir, put, get in Hadoop.

 $ hadoop fs -ls swifta://logan-test.kc/